teedjay/playground-payaramicro/README.md

 ## MicroProfile 1.2 features
-These features are not yet included in this playground `Fault Tolerance 1.0`, `JWT Propagation 1.0`, `Health Metrics 1.0`, `Health Check 1.0`.
+These features are yet to be included in the playground `Fault Tolerance 1.0`, `JWT Propagation 1.0`, `Health Metrics 1.0`, `Health Check 1.0`.

 ### Config API 1.1